 There’s no magic formula by which to choose the ideal spot and schedule for your busking forays, so observation, trial and error, and word of mouth are good paths to follow.

-Much of your choice when it comes to venue will depend on the character of your performance, and on your personality as a performer.
+Much of your choice when it comes to the busking location will depend on the character of your performance, and on your personality as a street performer.
 As a flautist who prefers playing acoustically, Pattillo prefers spots that are relatively quiet, but still get a lot of foot traffic.
 For her part, Gelman seeks out areas frequented by tourists.
 “Travelers are a lot more loose than people who are from whatever town you’re in,” she says.
 “They have more free time to stop and listen and they’re more open to whatever’s coming into their world.”

 Safety is also a concern, and Gelman recommends busking in an area that is both well lit and provides you with a solid wall, statue, fountain, pillar or other structure behind you.